-Dr. Marie Puybaraud says: "We know that teamwork in the office is an important driver of creativity, innovation, and business success, and that the team is more than the sum of its members."
-There are already a number of collaborative technologies available today.
+Dr. Marie Puybaraud says: "We know that teamwork in the office is a key driver of creativity, innovation and business success.
+The team is more than the sum of its members.
+There are already several technologies for team collaboration.

 However, the study shows that there is a great deal of discrepancy between today's possibilities for targeted cooperation and the need to open up in the course of the next decade.
 Companies that do not invest in collaborative technologies and new work environments impede productivity.
 This, in turn, affects all those who are designing new working environments or redesigning existing ones. "

 The typical office workplace is also likely to change.
 While only one-fifth of respondents currently use team workspaces with specific collaboration technologies, this is likely to be already 52 percent in nine years.